crepantherx/crepantherx/README.md

-- 👋 Hi, I’m Sudhir Singh, a.k.a @crepantherx
+- 👋 Hi, I’m Sudhir Singh
 - 👀 I’m love telling stories behind the Data
 - 📫 How to reach me, write a mail at crepantherx@gmail.com